Skip to main content

 Global VariableNotes

 pscad_set_plant_targetsChange the SET, CNAME= command to set your generating system into the same default reactive power control mode as per psse_ds_set_plant_targets.
-Can also change to a SET, CIID= command if there No other changes required.
+Can also change to a SET, CIID= command if there are no other changes required.

 pscad_p_command